Recoskie/JDasm/docs/Machine.md

 <br />

-In 16 bit mode, all 32-bit operations are their original 16-bit size without using the operand override prefix 66 hex before every operation.
+In 16-bit mode, all 32-bit operations are their original 16-bit size without using the operand override prefix 66 hex before every operation.

 <br />

-This allowed 16 bit 8086 to be directly run as it would on a 16-bit core.
-Plus with the prefix code 66 in 32 bit allowed both 16 bit and 32 bit to be mixed.
+This allowed 16-bit 8086 to be directly run as it would on a 16-bit core.
+Plus with the prefix code 66 in 32-bit allowed both 16-bit and 32-bit to be mixed.

 <h2>64 bit x86.</h2>

-With the introduction of 64 bit by AMD, all instructions stayed 32 bit.
+With the introduction of 64-bit by AMD, all instructions stayed 32-bit.
 So using 66 before a 32-bit operation allowed the operation to go 16 bit.

 <br />